hltcoe/BLADE/README.md

 - Russian: https://huggingface.co/Geotrend/bert-base-en-ru-cased

 For Persian, we create a pruned bilingual model using the steps detailed in the [Geotrend codebase](https://github.com/Geotrend-research/smaller-transformers) and release it on the HuggingFace [hub](https://huggingface.co/srnair/bert-base-en-fa-cased)

-# Training BLADE model

-BLADE model can be trained in a two-step process.

-## Step 1: Intermediate Pretraining

-We start with a pruned bilingual language model consisting of query and document language and perform an intermediate pretraining using aligned texts expressed in their native language.

 Assuming we have aligned pairs of text (parallel sentences/passages or comparable passages) in the format `{query_language_text}\t{document_language_text}`, we preprocess the dataset using the code below: